MojoliciousDotIO/mojolicious.io/blog/2018/12/12/dancer-and-minion/index.markdown

         });
     });

+To help us for future capacity planning, we want our workers to tell us if they are running at peak capacity, so log when this event occurs:

     $worker->on( busy => sub( $worker ) {
         my $max = $worker->status->{ jobs };
         $logger->log( "$0: Running at capacity (performing $max jobs)." );
     });

+Now, we apply the configuration (read below) to the worker.
+When the worker starts, it tells us information about how it was configured (this was really useful during development):

     my $max_jobs = $hostconfig->{ max_children };
     my @queues   = @{ $hostconfig->{ queues }};